Disclosure: Some of the links on this page are affiliate links, and I may earn a commission if you click through and make a purchase.

 The Short Answer: Yes, But Within Limits

-Can you compost pine needles?
+Are pine needles good for compost?
 Absolutely!
 However, there are a couple of important considerations:

 Practical Tips for Composting Pine Needles